Clay County, North Carolina: Law and public safety

 The Clay County sheriff's office is the sole policing agency for the county.
 The sheriff protects the court and county owned facilities, manages the jail, and provides patrol and detective services.
+The Clay County K-9 Initiative was founded in 2024.
 The Clay County sheriff’s office employed 22 officers and 15 detention officers as of 2025.
 The department’s 2024-2025 budget is $3.77 million.
 The office fielded more than 8,000 service calls in 2024, including 212 motor vehicle accidents, 12 sexual assaults, and 59 calls for breaking and entering.
 The department conducted 728 vehicle stops that year.
-Clay County’s detention center had 339 bookings in 2024.
+Clay County’s 46-bed detention center had 339 bookings in 2024.
+From May to June 2026, a severe staffing shortage forced inmates to be removed from the jail.

 Education

 Clay County Schools serves all of the county with about 1,200 students attending a total of 4 separate schools, located on a central campus in Hayesville.
 After county government, Clay County Schools is the largest employer in the county with a staff of 205 people.
 Hayesville High School serves grades 9–12.
 Around seven percent, or $2.1 million of Clay County's annual budget, goes to the Clay County Board of Education as of 2025.

 Higher education is offered nearby at Tri-County Community College, Young Harris College, and Western Carolina University.

 The largest and oldest folk school in the United States, the John C. Campbell Folk School, is located in Brasstown, an unincorporated community that exists partly in Cherokee County and partly in Clay County.
 The school focuses on creative folk arts for all ages and offers community dance and concert entertainment.